rancher/terraform-rancher-server/README.md

 # Rancher server Terraform module

-Terraform module which creates servers to host Rancher and installs Rancher on them
+Terraform module which creates servers to host Rancher and installs Rancher on them.

+To use this module, you must [install the RKE provider](https://github.com/yamamoto-febc/terraform-provider-rke#installation).

 ## Terraform versions